 HCA Healthcare (HCA) Gains As Market Dips: What You Should Know

-Heading into today, shares of the hospital operator had gained 3.53% over the past month, outpacing the Medical sector's loss of 1.81% and the S&P 500's gain of 3.39% in that time.
+Heading into today, shares of the hospital operator had lost 0.09% over the past month, outpacing the Medical sector's loss of 0.57% and lagging the S&P 500's gain of 3.58% in that time.

 Investors will be hoping for strength from HCA Healthcare as it approaches its next earnings release, which is expected to be July 27, 2023.
-On that day, HCA Healthcare is projected to report earnings of $4.28 per share, which would represent year-over-year growth of 1.66%.
+The company is expected to report EPS of $4.28, up 1.66% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.58 billion, up 5.14% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $18.10 per share and revenue of $63.41 billion, which would represent changes of +7.16% and +5.27%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for HCA Healthcare.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for HCA Healthcare.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
-HCA Healthcare currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.03% higher within the past month.
+HCA Healthcare is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note HCA Healthcare's current valuation metrics, including its Forward P/E ratio of 16.35.
-Its industry sports an average Forward P/E of 15.63, so we one might conclude that HCA Healthcare is trading at a premium comparatively.
+Investors should also note HCA Healthcare's current valuation metrics, including its Forward P/E ratio of 15.84.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.34.

-Also, we should mention that HCA has a PEG ratio of 1.86.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-HCA's industry had an average PEG ratio of 1.92 as of yesterday's close.
+Meanwhile, HCA's PEG ratio is currently 1.8.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Medical - Hospital stocks are, on average, holding a PEG ratio of 1.89 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.